Skip To Main Content

 The Master of Social Work program was fully accredited by the Council on Social Work Education (CSWE) in February 2008, with reaffirmation in 2012 and 2021, making it a CSWE accredited program through 2028.

-This program is offered at the UTSA Downtown Campus.
-This accredited program offers a Master in Social Work degree for part-time or full-time students.
-We offer primarily evening classes, with some day classes, to provide options for students with a variety of schedules.
+This program is offered at the UTSA Downtown Campus for part-time or full-time students.
+We offer primarily evening classes, with some day classes, to provide options for a variety of schedules.
 Evening classes meet once a week during the fall, spring, and 10-week summer sessions and twice a week during 5-week summer sessions.

 Students also do two 450 clock hour field practicum while in the program, which means working in an agency setting 12-15 hours a week for four of the semesters they are in the program.
-Occasionally, weekend and evening placements are available, but students should plan on trying to be available for field approximately 8 hours per week during the regular 8-5 workweek in order to increase placement opportunities.
+Occasionally, weekend and evening placements are available, but students should plan on trying to be available for field approximately 8 hours per week during the regular 8-5 work week to increase placement opportunities.

 Graduate Advisor of Record